YosysHQ/yosys/passes/pmgen/README.md

         portAB = \B;
     endcode

-There is an implicit `code..endcode` block at the end of each `.pgm` file that just accepts everything that gets all the way there.
+There is an implicit `code..endcode` block at the end of each `.pmg` file that just accepts everything that gets all the way there.